 I have been using commercial glazes lately, because I have been working out of my home studio since I bought myself a kiln last year.
 This has been working okay so far, and some of these commercial glazes will remain in my repertoire, but I really want to start making my own so I… Read More »

+Slips, engobes and underglazes are a lot of fun to use for ceramic decoration and there are endless ways to use them.
 Today, Robin Hopper explains how you can achieve many different types of surface decorations and patterns in a short period of time using only a simple slip trailer.
-Plus he shares a basic engobe recipe.
+The post is an excerpt from… Read More »

 Ahhh plasticity!
-It’s the property of clay that got us hooked on clay in the first place.
+It’s the property of clay that got us hooked on it in the first place.
 Caused by just the right mixture of water and particle size, plasticity is what transforms dry cracky clay (like in the image to the left) into a workable material.
 Plasticity separates clay from dirt.
 In today’s… Read More »